 How to Deal with Infinite Scrolling

-If you’re implementing infinite scrolling, you can use the pushState function from the HTML5 History API and add link rel=”next” to point to the next URLs of the pagination.
+If you’re implementing infinite scrolling, you can use the pushState function from the HTML5 History API and add link rel=” nex” to point to the next URLs of the pagination.

 Less Content on Mobile than on Desktop

 Let’s move to another category of issues: less content on mobile.
-There are plenty of websites which have virtually no content on mobile.
+There are plenty of websites that have virtually no content on mobile.

 Live.com is a great example.